 To reach the snorkeling in Roatan by air, fly into Ramon Villeda Morales International Airport (SAP) in San Pedro Sula.
 Then, you will need to transfer to an inter-island flight to the Bay Islands.
 Alternately, if you are coming from the US, you may be able to find a direct flight to Roatan into Juan Manuel Galvez International Airport (RTB) from Miami or Houston.
 A passport valid for at least 6 months past the departure date is required for entry, and there is a $40USD departure tax.
 Note: when preparing to fly off the island, make sure to give yourself plenty of time a the airport with a minimum of two hours - there are five long steps to the departure process and the planes do not typically wait even if you are confirmed checked-in.
 Also, the land-line phones on the island are very unreliable, so make sure to come with a complete list of the mobile phone numbers you may need such as dive shops, hotel, restaurants and rental car agency.

-Overall, French Cay is the 7th most popular snorkel dive spot of all 16 snorkeling dives in Roatan.
+Overall, French Key is the 9th most popular snorkel dive spot of all 17 snorkeling dives in Roatan.
 Several of the better snorkeling spots are nearby French Key including CoCo View Wall, Parrot Tree and Fantasy Island.